akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 **The architecture**

 Let's go top-down and start with the high-level drawing architecture first.
-In a somewhat simplified form, it basically looks like this:
+In a somewhat simplified form, it looks like this:

 <img style="float: right; margin: 10px 0px 0px 10px;" src="{% if site.baseurl %}{{ site.baseurl }}{% endif %}/images/renderer.png">